LVSTCK/macedonian-llm-eval/README.md

 # Macedonian LLM eval 🇲🇰

+This repository is adapted from the original work by Aleksa Gordić.
+If you find this work useful, please consider citing or acknowledging the original source.

 ## What is currently covered: TODO
 * Common sense reasoning: `Hellaswag`, `Winogrande`, `PIQA`, `OpenbookQA`, `ARC-Easy`, `ARC-Challenge`
 * World knowledge: `NaturalQuestions`, `TriviaQA`